mytinycloud/LMS/Readme.md

 # BCDE102 Intro to Software

+ * run index.html from ../LibraryManagementSystem/HTML/ in a live server.

 #### Basic Navigation

 * The site should present a main interface with options to navigate to different sections like "Catalogue," "Users," or "Records."